 I Can See Clearly Now

 For any decent dash cam, video resolution is crucial, both for daytime and nighttime video captures, with clear playback footage.
-Nextbase cameras provide a robust 30 frames per second with capabilities up to 120fps.
-And their next-generation Digital Image Stabilization feature on the 622GW model provides an even smoother capture, eliminating the stuttering effect from subpar cams when encountering bumpy roads or tracking at higher speeds.
+Nextbase cameras provide a robust 30 frames per second and Digital Image Stabilization, providing a smooth capture, eliminating the stuttering effect from subpar cams when encountering bumpy roads or tracking at higher speeds.

 For many of us who often find ourselves on the road after dark, Nextbase offers Enhanced Night Vision in their 322GW, 422GW, 522GW, and 622GW dash cams, using the latest light sensor technology to brighten the captured image and greatly improve contrast, something many competing brands do not consider with the same concern.
 This is a mistake, as the risk of injury or worse is exponentially higher during nighttime driving.